Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Is a job held open while receiving benefits under the short-term disability plan?

-For a classified staff employee, the University will make every reasonable effort to hold open his or her position during the time he or she is collecting payments under the short-term disability plan.
+For a classified staff employee, the University will make every reasonable effort to hold open his or her position during the time he or she is collecting payments under the STD plan.
 If there is a compelling business reason to replace the individual and fill the position, recruiting for and filling the position will require the approval of the Associate Vice Chancellor for Human Resources or their appointed designee.

 Yes.
 A rehire after termination has the requirement to meet a six-month eligibility period.

 There may be one exception if the reason for termination was the elimination of a position and return is within 365 days.
-This also applies to a position elimination that takes place while a member of the classified staff is on Short-Term Disability.
+This also applies to a position elimination that takes place while a member of the classified staff is on short-term disability.

 Who is eligible to participate in the STD Plan?